Many have found grounding (also called “earthing”) to accelerate healing and speed recovery while sleeping.

 If you haven’t had much in the way of results, here’s some things to try.

-Grounding (also known as earthing) sounds, at first, like a bunch of hokum.
-When proponents talk about how it works, they usually cite all this mumbo-jumbo about being connected to the Earth and being inline with nature.
+Grounding (also known as earthing) can sound, at first, like a bunch of hokum.
+When proponents talk about how it works, they usually cite all this mumbo-jumbo about being connected to the Earth and being in line with nature.

 Their rhapsodic explanation sounds similar to other healing scams.

 Skeptics inevitably roll their eyes and say, “Pleeze!”